 Bergen is Norway’s second largest city with around 272.000 people.
-It is world’s wettest city in the world, and the city in Norway with mildest winter temperatures.
-The city center itself is surrounded by 7 mountains, which makes sure that clouds that hits them deliver lot’s of rain to the city.
-So, because all of these rainy days.
+It is the world’s wettest city in the world and the city in Norway with mildest winter temperatures.
+The city center itself is surrounded by 7 mountains, which makes sure that clouds that hit them deliver lot’s of rain to the city.
+So, because of all of these rainy days.
 It’s finally nice to see Bergen Light Rail going all the way from Bergen Airport to Bergen city center.
 Yes!
 The very first underground sort of station for Bergen Light Rail is now opened at Bergen Airport.
 Read on…

->

-> Now you don’t need to get that much wet Anymore
+Now you don’t need to get that much wet Anymore

 With the complete Line 1 of Bergen Light Rail, you can take the tram all the way with Skyss (which is the name of the transport company in the area), from the airport to the city center of Bergen without getting wet if it rains.
 But, do remember to take a raincoat or an umbrella with you.
 In Bergen, you never know if you will get rain!
 Or if you love rain, you can do whatever you want.
 The tram wagons got space, they are all low floors and do have a stylish design.
 Cities like London uses some of the same type tram types.
 Also, Aalborg in Denmark, have their own version of the same tram wagon type that will run in their city soon.